 CUCollaborate is pleased to present our first annual Core Processor Satisfaction Survey Report.

 The importance of data processing providers to the credit union industry has never been greater.
 Technology is a key component of almost every growth and efficiency strategy in the credit union industry and credit unions’ core platform serves as the catalyst behind that strategy.
-So, while credit unions generally tend to evaluate their core processing solution infrequently, the selection of a new core is one of the most important decisions an institution will ever make.
+So, while credit unions generally tend to evaluate their core processing solution infrequently, core data processor evaluation and selection is one of the most important decisions an institution will ever make.
 The survey and report were designed to help credit unions benchmark and evaluate their current core platform and/or possible future core providers.

 Making an informed choice today, a credit union needs to have a strong understanding of their organization’s needs, each core platform's offerings, which third party integrations the platform supports, and the financial stability of the provider (to name a few).
 However, since most contracts with core providers are for a minimum of five years, it is extremely important for credit unions to not only review what new features a prospective platform could offer them, but also to understand how clients feel about its functionality and support.